steventian1101/world-clock-extension/README.md

   toolbar click while pinned.
 - **Dark / light theme** — persisted across launches.
 - **12h / 24h format toggle** — header button.
-- **Numeric clock display** — e.g. `5/13/2026 02:30:45 PM`, tabular monospace digits,
+- **Per-clock display** — large `HH:MM` with optional seconds, weekday + date,
-  ticks every second.
+  timezone abbreviation, and GMT offset.
+Tabular monospace digits, ticks every second.
+- **Time-of-day color dot** — a small dot next to each clock changes color based on local time (e.g. yellow for dawn/dusk, green for daytime, red for late night).
+Zones are user-editable in Settings.
 - **Global search** at the top of the panel:
   - Searches **283 cities across 108 countries** (any city or country name, partial matches, prefix-ranked first).
   - Selecting a result arms the `+` button; clicking `+` appends a new clock card pre-set to that location.
   - Keyboard: ↓/↑ to move, Enter to select, Esc to dismiss.
-- **Multiple clocks** — each card has Country / City dropdowns and shows the time, timezone abbreviation, and GMT offset.
+- **Multiple clocks** — each card has Country / City dropdowns.
+Drag the handle on the left edge to reorder; click `×` to remove.
+- **Settings panel** (⚙) — font family (System / Mono / Serif / Rounded), font
+  size, date format (M/D/YYYY, D/M/YYYY, YYYY-MM-DD), toggles for seconds and timezone meta, mascot options, and custom time-of-day color zones.
+- **Walking scorpion mascot** in the footer with **12 models** (Classic, Cute, Royal, Ninja, Battle, Slim, Coiled, Sharp, Outline, Pixel, Top View, Pup) and **12 colors**.
+Optional greeting bubbles tied to local time.
 - **Save button** — writes all clocks + preferences to `chrome.storage.local`.
 - **Custom clock icon** for the toolbar and side-panel tab.